 Diane has a medical background and is a fully trained and qualified micropigmentation specialist.
 Registered trainer and Award winner in France, she's also one of the few Certified Permanent Cosmetic Professional, the CPCP certification being the most prestigious credential setting the example of excellence within the permanent cosmetic industry.
 Member of the SPCP Society of Permanent Cosmetic Professionals and the American Academy of Micropigmentation, she's always updating her knowledge with the latest advanced procedures in the permanent makeup industry, new safety standards, infection control, skin disorders, regulations and pigmentology, offering her clientele the highest level of professional standards.

 She is very passionate about her medical work and believes cancer survivors deserve the best medical tattooing at the completion of their long, tough journey.
 She has a close relationship with the Breast Health Center and cosmetic surgeons and offers complimentary treatments to breast cancer survivors.

-During the consultation she will discuss your expectations and will create your profile with your medical history and present state of health allowing you to make an educated decision.
+During the complimentary consultation she will discuss your expectations and will create your profile with your medical history and present state of health allowing you to make an educated decision.

 The art and history of micro-pigmentation